tonywu6/mdbookkit/docs/src/permalinks/features.md

 - a `raw` URL that directly serves the file's content, suitable for embedding or downloading

-The preprocessor detects whether a path is used within a clickable link or an image and selects the most appropriate type of URL to use.
+The preprocessor detects the context in which a link appears and selects the most appropriate type of URL to use: `tree` if it is a clickable link, or `raw` if it is for an image.

 For example, the following snippet creates an image wrapped in a clickable link which opens the image's page on GitHub:

 > ```md
 > [![Minato City][minato-city]][minato-city]